 A Sophisticated Collections Management System

-EMu has been at the forefront of collections management for more than three decades.
+EMu Collections Management Systems have been at the forefront of collections management for more than three decades.
 Comprehensive and flexible, EMu can accommodate the requirements of any collecting institution, but is widely acknowledged to be the pre-eminent system for Natural History collections.

 Manage Your Collections